abingham/prosjekt/README.rst

 "anything" interface.
 Likewise, you can open projects via anything as well.

 To configure your project, you can run ``M-x prosjekt-setup``.
 This will open a buffer allowing you to edit the emacs s-expression defining your project.
-After editing, press "ESC" to save the edits.
+After editing, press ``ESC`` to save the edits (or use ``CTRL-ESC`` to save without killing the buffer.)
 See the sections below for more information on defining commands for your project.